-Please stop and tilt cover, or turn off your screen.
+Please stop and cover or tilt your screen.
 We will take a silent three minute stretch break.
 No talking is allowed.

 After taking a classroom break, be sure students are seated and device screens are visible:

 You may now resume testing.